 - 1 teaspoon unsalted butter (for pan)

 - 1 cup firmly packed light brown sugar

 - 1/2 teaspoon ground cinnamon

 - 1 teaspoon pure vanilla extract

-Whisk together eggs, sugar, cinnamon, nutmeg, vanilla and cranberry sauce until very smooth.
-Stir in half-and-half and then add bread.
+Whisk together eggs, sugar, cinnamon, nutmeg, vanilla, and cranberry sauce until very smooth.
+Stir in half-and-half (or milk & cream mixture) and then add bread.
 Let the mixture sit for 30 minutes, pressing down on the bread occasionally.

 You know I’ll be bringing this to our Throwback Thursday #21 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, and Moi!
 That’s right – me!
 Click over to our Throwback Thursday post for rules and more info or just click on the blue leapfrog, below, to view all the posts or enter your own!